 I used a similar technique to what I described previously for the photo below.
-But then I decided it would be a good idea to include the faint lights on the pier behind.
-This made the photo much more interesting.
+I decided it would be a good idea to include the faint lights on the pier behind.
+Doing this made the picture much more enjoyable.

-Again, not technically low key lighting but that’s not important.
-Once you’ve grasped the technique, you can apply it to a lot of different situations.
+Once you grasp the low key lighting technique, you can apply it to a lot of different situations.

 The beauty of shooting gigs is that you’re always working with controlled lighting – one less thing to worry about.

-Lastly, here’s a photo submission from one of my readers, Alexander Perez, who shot this photo at a gig with a very simple camera by the looks of things.
+Here’s a photo submission from one of my readers, Alexander Perez, who shot this photo at a gig with an effortless camera by the looks of things.